Nonresidents and Part-Year Residents

 If you filed a joint federal return and one of you was a nonresident of North Carolina who had no North Carolina taxable income, you may file a joint State return.
 However, you still have the option of filing your State return as married filing separately.
 If you choose to file a separate North Carolina return, you must complete either a federal return as married filing separately reporting only your income, deductions, and exemptions, or a schedule showing the computation of your separate income, deductions, and exemptions and attach it to your North Carolina return.
 You must also include a copy of your joint federal return unless your federal return reflects a North Carolina address.

-Part-year residents who receive income from sources in another state or country while they are North Carolina residents which is taxed by another state or country may be eligible to claim a tax credit.
+Part-year residents who, while they are North Carolina residents, receive receive income from sources in another state or country that is taxed by another state or country may be eligible to claim a tax credit.
 Nonresidents are not entitled to tax credits for taxes paid to another state or country.